Prodigy-InfoTech/Web-Development-Projects/Typing Speed Test/README.md

-# Image Editor
+# Typing Speed Test Game

-**Image Editor** is a simple image editing web application built using HTML, CSS, and JavaScript.
-This application allows users to upload an image, make various edits to the image, and then download the edited image.
-Users can also reset the edits at any point during the editing process.
+**Typing Speed Test Game** is a web application that measures your typing speed in terms of characters per minute (CPM), words per minute (WPM), and the number of errors made during a one-minute typing session.
+This game is developed using HTML, CSS, and JavaScript.

 ## Table of Contents